-After you click the Process button, the discount is applied to the Total fee of the invoice, with discounts recorded in your financial reports.
+After you click Process, the discount is applied to the Total fee of the invoice, with discounts recorded in your financial reports.

 You can remove fees from an invoice before the invoice has been paid.
-Click the delete icon (which looks like a cross) and choose whether you want to:
+Click the Delete (trash) icon and choose whether you want to:

 Void the fee: which hides the fee from the invoice but keeps a record of the fee having been on the invoice in the Invoice summary - this is relevant when you need to keep a record of the fee for auditing purposes but do not want it to be shown on the invoice;